-- Tariff preferences are not automatic - The importer must make an application, and provide documentation to show that rules-of-origin are met - Using tariff preferences is costly - The importer will maximize profit by following the Golden Rule of Economics (do it as long as MR>MC) - Importers will not use tariff preferences if they don't see any substantial net revenue
+- Tariff preferences are not automatic - The importer must make an application, and provide documentation to show that rules-of-origin are met.
+(The certificate of origin must be provided by the exporter) - Using tariff preferences is costly - The importer will maximize profit by following the Golden Rule of Economics (do it as long as MR>MC) - Importers will not use tariff preferences if they don't see any substantial net revenue

 Who uses tariff preferences?
-(Empirical evidence from EU-South Korea FTA)
+(Empirical evidence from EU-South Korea FTA for November 2016)

-- More than half of the Swedish firms importing from South Korea did not use available tariff preferences - Size did not seem to matter much - The average import transaction size and the potential tariff savings were much larger when tariff preferences were used - High preference utilization among small firms importing through customs warehousing mode - Logistic operators/warehouses provide intermediation service? - Firms learn to use preferences over time but it may take time - Learning is related to the number of import transactions, not the length of time as an importer
+- More than half of the Swedish firms importing from South Korea did not use available tariff preferences - Firm size did not seem to matter much - The average import transaction size and the potential tariff savings were much larger when tariff preferences were used - High preference utilization among small firms importing through customs warehousing mode - Logistic operators/warehouses provide intermediation service?